Keywords:

 Introduction

-Why Database Auditing Matters
+Why Database Auditing Matters?

 Database auditing provides:

-Compliance Assurance: Meets regulatory requirements like GDPR, HIPAA, and PCI-DSS.
+- Compliance Assurance: Meets regulatory requirements like GDPR, HIPAA, and PCI-DSS.

-Enhanced Security: Detects unauthorized modifications.
+- Enhanced Security: It detects the unauthorized modifications.

 Getting Started